katharinalisalin/demo-bug-template/docs/contributing/index.md

 - Is my comment directly related to the topic of this page, e.g., blog post?
 - Is it a comment or a request?
-- Should I rather use the discussion board for my request or comment?
+- Should I use the discussion board for my request or comment instead?
 - Does my comment add value to the conversation?
 - Is my comment respectful and constructive?